GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 specified window.
 The default value for this is 10.

 - `proof_ssn_max_attempt_window_in_minutes` - The length of time to
-consider when determining whether a user is rate-limited.
+consider when determining whether a Social Security number is rate-limited.
 The default value for this is 60 minutes.

 ### How to trigger